This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Luke stands tall, bowing his chest with a long sigh.
 “Because dear, you’re a young lady.
 When you married, I was going to give them to your son seeing as you don’t have a brother.”
 He puts his left hand on Peter’s shoulder, patting and rubbing it.
 “But with Peter here, I thought it best he has them.”
 Luke takes the dagger from Sarah, putting it back in its sheathe.

-He sighs, puts his right hand on the nape of his neck, and looks at the floor.
+Luke sighs, putting his right hand on the nape of his neck, and looks at the floor.
 “No daughter.”
 He looks up at her, eyebrows raised.
 “You are to keep learning how to knit and sew.
 It’s enough I let you wear pants, and have taught you to hunt and use a bow, but fighting is different.”
 He walks over to her, brushing her cheek with is calloused fingers.
 “And I don’t want my little girl getting hurt.”
 He leans down, kissing her forehead, then puts a stray hair behind her ear.
 “Besides, you need to act more like a lady and less like a boy.
 How else will we find you find a proper husband by the time you’re eighteen?”

-He puts his rough hands on her cheeks and smiles.
+Luke puts his rough hands on her cheeks and smiles.
 He kisses her forehead again, taking the swords, and walks to the door with Peter behind him.

-She takes a few steps with her hand out to him.
+Sarah takes a few steps with her hand out to him.
 “But father, I think I –.”
 She stops, putting her fingers to her lips.

-He stands straight again, and looks at her.
+Luke stands straight again, and looks at her.
 “It is decided.
 Go into the kitchen to learn.”
 He grunts, nodding, and turns away; Peter following.

 The sun has sunk below the horizon.
 Peter and Sarah sit on their beds.
 Peter sits with his arms on his knees, left hand over the right.